donnell-f/gradescope-sleuth/README.md

 - Only put one dash for arguments.
 The argument parser is not sophisticated enough to handle --args.
 - Don't put quotes around arguments.

-\

-Here is a video of the program being used.

-[video coming soon]